johanandren/sbt-taglist/README.md

 # Configuration
 The plugin uses the regular source settings for your sbt-project so it should work out of the box with non-standard directory structures etc.

-1.3:
+1.2
-Default tag words are "todo" and "fixme" both at Warn log level.
+Default tag words are "todo" and "fixme".
 If you want to change what keywords the plugin searches for or what level they are logged at you can do so by modifying tagWords like this in PROJECT_DIR/build.sbt:

+TagListPlugin.TagListKeys.tagWords := Seq("incorrect", "plainwrong", "dontcheckin")

+1.3-SNAPSHOT:
+The default tags looked for are "todo" and "fixme".
+To override those you can either just simply set a list of words, all of them will yield warnings in the log when found:

+    TagListPlugin.TagListKeys.tagWords := Seq("incorrect", "plainwrong", "dontcheckin")

+Or if it better suits your needs you can specify each word along with a log level:

-    TagListPlugin.TagListKeys.tagWords := Set(Tag("todo", TagListPlugin.Info), Tag("fixme", TagListPlugin.Warn))
+    TagListPlugin.TagListKeys.tags := Seq(Tag("todo", TagListPlugin.Info), Tag("fixme", TagListPlugin.Info))